Meet Monserrat Alvarez.

 What motivates the crap out of you? (quote, music, people, sport, etc)

 When I am trad leading on a route and get nervous, I start singing!
-I sing "Make Me Proud" by Drake or any Selena songs!
+My go to is normally any Selena song!

 What advice do you wish you could have given your former self?